-- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+15. Assessment of the Periodic Reporting Exercise

+15.1.
 Primary institution responsible for communicating with UNESCO on the World Heritage Convention

 15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-The Dutch Embassy to UNESCO And The National Focal Point
+Ministry of Culture